isomerpages/ogp/_covid-19/instant-covid-19-updates.md

 #### Products Involved:
 ![Alt text for image on Isomer site](/images/logos-distribute.png)

 When COVID-19 first hit Singapore, there was a significant amount of false information spreading around the country, creating anxiety and uncertainty among citizens.
-As a result, government agencies had to look for a way to disseminate accurate and up-to-date information through the channels that citizens were already using.
+As a result, government agencies had to look for a way to disseminate accurate and up-to-date information to citizens via channels they could easily access.

 In 3 days, we built a mass communication tool, [Postman](https://www.open.gov.sg/products/postman/), which enabled the government to send nationwide COVID-19 updates through the Gov.sg WhatsApp channel.
 Now a modular omni-channel communication tool, Postman has enabled agencies to quickly scale their communication needs and allowed them to distribute critical information across multiple channels such as email, SMS, and Telegram.